What we once enjoyed and deeply loved we can never lose, for all that we love deeply becomes part of us.

 Have you lost a family member or a friend?
 Losing someone you love is the hardest thing in the world to deal with.

 Grief is a kind of pain that physically hurts your body.
 It may feel like it will last forever.
-It isn't a single emotion; it involves a range of different feelings.
+It isn't a single emotion but involves a range of different feelings.

-But if we don't work through our grief in a healthy way, it can have long-term physical and mental effects.
+But if you don't work through your grief in a healthy way, it can have long-term physical and mental effects.

 Although working through grief can be a long and difficult process, there are things you can do to help yourself cope and adapt.